AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-samples.md

 ## Create a uniform random dataset sample {#create-a-sample}

-Use the `ANALYZE TABLE` command with a dataset name to create a uniform random sample from that dataset.
+Use the `ANALYZE TABLE <table_name> TABLESAMPLE SAMPLERATE x` command with a dataset name to create a uniform random sample from that dataset.

 The sample rate is the percentage of records taken from the original dataset.
 You can control the sample rate by using the `TABLESAMPLE SAMPLERATE` keywords.
 In this example, the value of 5.0 equates to a 50% sample rate.
 A value of 2.5 would equate to 25% and so on.